Erlanger Logo

 During this rotation, the resident will become an integral part of the cardiothoracic surgery team and participate on daily multidisciplinary rounds.
 The resident will be expected to build on the basic knowledge gained during other patient care rotations, while focusing on cardiac and critical care issues.
 Residents will gain experience understanding hemodynamic monitoring, hemostasis, mechanical circulatory support including extracorporal membrane oxygenation (ECMO), pharmacotherapy and disease states as it relates to the cardiothoracic surgery patient.
 Residents will be expected to give a patient case presentation and participate in a journal club discussion with the cardiothoracic surgery team while on this rotation.

-Emergency Medicine - Jeffery Galyon, PharmD, BCPS; Tabitha Brown, PharmD, BCPS.
+Emergency Medicine - Jeffery Galyon, PharmD, BCPS, BCEMP; Tabitha Brown, PharmD, BCPS.
 BCCCP

 The Emergency Medicine rotation will expose residents to key clinical, communication, and teaching skills utilized by clinical pharmacists in the Emergency Department (ED) setting.
 Residents will learn ED processes and develop an understanding of the pharmacologic management of acute and emergent disease states and traumatic injuries.
 Residents will respond to emergency situations including acute trauma and ACLS events, supervision of pharmacy technician medication reconciliation, medication order review, drug therapy monitoring, medication preparation and delivery, and provision of drug information to ED staff.
 The resident will have daily interactions with a multidisciplinary team which will help enhance the resident’s teaching skills.

-Hospital Practice - Amanda Torbett, PharmD, MBA, BCPS, BCCP
+Hospital Practice - Amanda Harris, PharmD, MBA, BCPS, BCCP

 Residents will gain longitudinal experience with the distributive functions of hospital pharmacy practice.
 Residents will become familiar with the medication-use system, medication and departmental policies and procedures and the skills required to serve as a clinical pharmacist during staffing requirements.
 Residents will also be involved with medication-use improvement projects.
 Residents are required to staff every fourth weekend and one four-hour evening shift per week.

-Infectious Diseases - Cyle White, PharmD, BCPS, BCIDP
+Infectious Diseases - Cyle White, PharmD, BCPS, BCIDP; Mitchell Thelen, PharmD

 The purpose of the ID rotation is to help the resident develop expert skills and competency in the care of infectious diseases and appropriate use of antimicrobials.
 The activities are designed to expose the resident to the diagnosis and pathophysiology of various infections.
 The resident will effectively design and recommend appropriate empiric and definitive treatment regimens, including monitoring of antimicrobial therapies.
 The resident will also gain experience through our antimicrobial stewardship program to promote appropriate and judicious use of antimicrobial agents.
 The majority of the resident’s experience on this rotation will focus on bedside rounding with an ID consult service and performing hospital-wide antimicrobial stewardship.
 There is one ID teaching team consisting of an attending physician, medical interns, PGY2 and PGY3 medical residents, medical students, pharmacy students and a clinical pharmacy specialist.
 Pharmacy residents and other healthcare professionals in training also participate when assigned to the ID teaching team.